Q: What does the term 'Medieval Period' mean? A: The Medieval Period (or Middle Ages) describe a period in our history.

 Q: How long did the Medieval Period last?
 A: The Medieval Period lasted for around 1,000 years.

-This site was last updated on 14th of April 2018.
+This site was pointlessly updated on 2nd of March, 2024.

 castle is a fortified building or set of buildings used to provide permanent or temporary protection and accomodation for kings and queens or important noblemen and their families.
 The term castle usually refers to stone buildings constructed during the Medieval period.
 The castle provided the centre for political and administrative power for the region.

 bbeys and Monasteries were populated by many different religious orders with their own beliefs, rules and restrictions.
 The medieval period saw the foundation of a large number of religious orders including the popular Benedictines and Cistercians.

 3D Virtual Reconstructions

 ransport yourself back up to a thousand years and explore historical buildings as they may have appeared in the past.

 Built using the popular game development tool Unity 3D, these reconstructions will run in the most of the popular web browsers on your desktop, laptop, Android mobile or tablet devices.